 One way to understand the impact of AMD: When you look at a loved one, the image of their face is focused onto your macula.
 The deterioration of the macula makes it difficult, sometimes impossible to see clearly, impacting our enjoyment of life.

 Types of AMD

 There are two main types of macular degeneration: “wet” and “dry.”
 Between 85% to 90% of people with macular degeneration have the dry form.
 The dry form can eventually lead to the wet form.

 Stargardt disease is another form of macular degeneration, which occurs in young people.
 Caused by a defective gene, it affects 1 in 10,000 people.

 Currently, there is no cure for macular degeneration.
-However, with lasers and injections, Switalski Eye Care in Plano can help you manage the condition and occasionally even restore some lost vision.
+However, with lasers and injections, Switalski Eye Care in East Plano can help you manage the condition and occasionally even restore some lost vision.

 Symptoms of Macular Degeneration

 You might not have any noticeable symptoms in the early stages of AMD.
 Irreversible damage may occur by the time significant symptoms reveal themselves.
 Wet AMD may cause the sudden appearance of these symptoms.